MRobertEvers/libdatachannel/README.md

 ## This worked from webcam

+The below quote is outdated.

-The SPS PPS and IDR Key Frame MUST come in one Fragment AND in that order.
+> The SPS PPS and IDR Key Frame MUST come in one Fragment AND in that order.
+>

-I'm unsure why this worked for the camera but the webcam only seems to work when I do the above.
+> I'm unsure why this worked for the camera but the webcam only seems to work when I do the
+> above.
 The camera did send the SPS, PPS, and IDR as separate datagrams.

 Update: There is is a bug in libdatachannel that always appends the "marker bit" for RTP on the last RTP packet of any data that you send with `send` or `sendFrame`.
 This means if you send the SPS and PPS, they will be incorrectly marked with the 'marker bit' which causes chrome to fail to decode.